Mahishukla1207/Emoti/README.md

-# 🎭 Emotion Detection using NLP
+# 🎭 Emoti - Emotion Detection using NLP

 An NLP-based emotion detection application that predicts the emotion expressed in a given text.